kennethsinder/oct-opus/README.md

 7. Use Ctrl-C to close the ssh tunnel and the Jupyter server.

-####Enface Procedure (for ecelinux)
+#### Enface Procedure (for ecelinux)

 1. ssh to eceubuntu4 using the ```-Y``` flag

 2. go to your source directory

-3. `cd enface`

-4. `./enface.sh`, a matlab terminal will pop up
+3. `./enface/enface.sh`, a matlab terminal will pop up

-5. enter the datestamp of the directory as per the prompt (e.g. `2015-09-07-Images-46`).
+4. enter the datestamp of the directory as per the prompt (e.g. `2015-09-07-Images-46`).
 The output should look something like the following.

     ```bash
     pl3li@eceubuntu4: /private/fydp1/pl3li-oct-opus/pl3li-playground:$ ./enface.sh